Healthdirect Free Australian health advice you can count on.

 Carpal tunnel syndrome and pregnancy

-Carpal tunnel syndrome is a condition some women may experience during pregnancy.
+Carpal tunnel syndrome is a condition some people experience during pregnancy.
 Learn more about carpal tunnel syndrome and how to treat it.

 Read more on Pregnancy, Birth & Baby website